 If appropriate we will correct the personal information at the time of the request otherwise, we will provide an initial response to you within seven days of receiving your request.
 Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal information within 30 days.

 If we refuse to correct personal information we will provide you with our reasons for not correcting the information.

-If you are dissatisfied with how we have dealt with your personal information, or you have a complaint about our compliance with the Privacy Act, you may contact our complaints officer on (02) 8920 3555.
+If you are dissatisfied with how we have dealt with your personal information, or you have a complaint about our compliance with the Privacy Act, you may contact our complaints officer using one of the methods set out below.

 We will acknowledge your complaint within seven days and aim to resolve the complaint as quickly as possible.
 We will provide you with a decision on your complaint within 30 days.

-If you are dissatisfied with the response of our complaints officer you may make a complaint to the Privacy Commissioner which can be contacted at www.oaic.gov.au or 1300 363 992.
+If you are dissatisfied with the response of our complaints officer you may make a complaint to the Privacy Commissioner who can be contacted at www.oaic.gov.au or 1300 363 992.